microsoft/Windows-AppConsult-PWALab/Manual/README.md

 The development team is now looking to further enhance the website and to provide to the users a "native-like" experience, so that it could be easily installed and launched like if it's a native desktop or mobile application.
 Additionally, they're looking to provide offline capabilities.
 This way, the last updated critical information provided by the dashboard can be accessed even when the Internet connection is missing.

-### The project
-The Contoso Dashboard website is built using [Bootstrap](https://getbootstrap.com/), the popular web framework to build responsive web applications.
-It doesn't have a server-side component.
-The whole project runs on the client side and it's based only on HTML, CSS and JavaScript.
-The data displayed in the dashboard are taken from a set of REST services, which are deployed on Azure using the Azure Functions platform.
-However, for the purpose of this lab, you will just consume these services and you don't have to worry how they have been implemented.

 ### Key concepts that will be used during the lab

 #### Service Workers